 According to the 1796 Allegany County, Maryland Circuit Court Patented certificate 340, Michael Corn and Ninian Cockran were co-owners of "Brodhegs Coal Bank", which was purchased from Charles Frederick Broadhag.
-According to Lowdermilk’s 1878 book “History of Cumberland”, Charles F. Broadhag was a resident of Cumberland, Maryland when Cumberland was incorporated in 1787, and was appointed as Cumberland’s first Postmaster in 1795.
+According to the 1878 book "History of Cumberland" by William H. Lowdermilk, Charles F. Broadhag was a resident of Cumberland, Maryland when Cumberland was incorporated in 1787, and was appointed as Cumberland's first Postmaster in 1795.
 He served as Postmaster until 1802.

 Click here for a 5469KB PDF copy of the deed and survey.
 The metes and bounds of the survey indicate that the property was on the north side of "Rushey Run", with portions four to ten perches from the run.
 Since a perch is 5.5 yards, four to ten perches translates to 22 to 55 yards.
-On the old Noah Witt mine map, what we now know as Rush Run is labeled “Rushy Run”.
-Rush Run starts out up by Michael Korn’s Deakins survey lot 3356, and comes out to the Barrelville road at what we now know was Jacob Korn’s Deakin’s survey lot 3352.
+On the old Noah Witt mine map, what we now know as Rush Run is labeled "Rushy Run".
+Rush Run starts out up by Michael Korn's Deakins survey lot 3356, and comes out to the Barrelville road.
 To see a very large (2530 KB) annotated 1939 aerial photo of the area below Wellersburg that identifies the location of Rush Run at several points, click here.
 Mike Mckenzie, who is personally familiar with the terrain, reports that the left (north) side of Rush Run is a steep slope.
 That fact may be why Broadhag's was called a "coal bank".
-To download high resolution images of the northeast corner of Veatch’s 1787 map of Deakin’s survey in PDF (1618KB) and JPG (1666KB) format, click here and here, respectively.
+To download high resolution images of the northeast corner of Veatch's 1787 map of Deakin's survey in PDF (1618KB) and JPG (1666KB) format, click here and here, respectively.

 Ninian Cockran also knew and did business with Henry Korn.
 The 1837 Allegany County, MD Circuit Court Record GGB 4, p.
 83 shows Henry Korn and Ninian Cockran as co-owners of the 34-3/4 Acre tract named "Chauncey".
 This Henry Korn would propably either be Henry (born 1767, died 1860), the brother of Michael Korns, Sr., or Henry Korns, Jr. (born 1815, died 1878), the nephew of Michael Korns, Sr.